If you compare INCI compositions or descriptions of ingredients, please note:

 - Emulsifiers are substances that either stabilize lipids and oils as droplets in water, or vice versa, water droplets in oil.
 They enable the manufacturing of creams.

-- In order to incorporate skin caring oils and lipids into its dermaviduals® creams, KOKO replaces emulsifiers by natural membrane substances, such as phosphatidylcholine (INCI: Lecithin, Hydrogenated Lecithin), ceramides (INCI: Ceramide 3 = Ceramide NP) and phytosterols (from shea butter, INCI: Butyrospermum Parkii).
+- In order to incorporate skin caring oils and lipids into its dermaviduals® creams, KOKO replaces emulsifiers by natural membrane substances, such as phosphatidylcholine, ceramides (INCI: Ceramide 3 = Ceramide NP) and phytosterols (from shea butter, INCI: Butyrospermum Parkii).
 This specific technology requires high pressure homogenisation in the manufacturing process in order to produce an extremely fine membrane structure similar to the skin barrier.
 In the case of liposomes and nanodispersions, cellular bodies are formed with a structure and diameter that are comparable with vegetable or human cells but also with chylomicrons.

-- Only in a few preparations as for instance in aqueous foundations, non-aqueous oleogels and in our Liner 2, monoglycerides such as glyceryl undecylenate, glyceryl behenate, glyceryl stearate and glyceryl caprylate are used as consistency agents.
+- Only in a few preparations as for instance in aqueous foundations and non-aqueous oleogels, monoglycerides such as glyceryl undecylenate, glyceryl behenate, glyceryl stearate and glyceryl caprylate are used as consistency agents.
 They are analogous or identical components of the hydrolipidic film of the skin and biodegradable.

 - An additional feature of emulsifiers, alias tensides is their cleansing effect on the skin: combined with water, they remove fatty substances from the skin.
 Both Cleansing gel and Total cleansing cream contain tensides that are gentle on the skin.